 CBD is a great natural option to manage asthma symptoms for those with both moderate and severe asthma.

-Keep reading if you’d like to learn more about how I used CBD successfully to treat my asthma.
+Keep reading if you’d like to learn more about how I use CBD to successfully treat my asthma symptoms.

 And if you’re ready to jump in and try CBD yourself, here’s the products I recommend (and don’t worry – I’ll describe them further below!).